-For students who need specialized services and supports, the ISP is a working document that is developed within the first two months of the school year.
-The ISP is a record of specific goals for a child.
+For students who need specialized services and supports, the ISP, or IPP for Kindergarten, is a working document that is developed within the first two months of the school year.
+The ISP (or IPP) is a record of specific goals for a child.
 It provides information about accommodations and strategies a child is using to succeed.
-It is reviewed a minimum of three times per year.
-The student and the guardian are expected to provide input into the ISP.
+It is reviewed at least three times per year.
+The student and the parents/guardians are expected to provide input into the ISP, or IPP for Kindergarten.